The Question Everyone's Asking

 - No unnecessary fluff

-The pattern is clear: Educational, comprehensive, well-structured content wins.
-Promotional and thin content loses dramatically.
+The pattern is clear: Educational, comprehensive, well-structured content tends to perform best.
+Promotional and thin content typically underperforms.

-A B2B SaaS company came to us with a 34% traffic drop after AI Overviews rolled out in their niche.
-Here's how we recovered—and exceeded—their previous traffic levels.
+Let's consider a hypothetical B2B SaaS company that experienced a significant traffic drop after AI Overviews rolled out in their niche.
+Here's a potential approach to recovery:

 Starting Position (Pre-Optimization)